lzw-723/epubime/docs/en/practical-examples.md

 }
 ```

 These examples demonstrate how to use the EPUBime library to build real applications.
-Through these examples, you can understand how to combine various functions of the library to solve practical problems.</content>
+Through these examples, you can understand how to combine various functions of the library to solve practical problems.
-<parameter name="filePath">docs/en/practical-examples.md